cejotape/Personal_Website/README.md

 - Created the about.html file.
 - Created the contact.html file.
 - Created the net.html file.
+- Created the topic.html file.
 - Added the styles.css file to the web.
+- Created the degree.html file.